DataTalksClub/mlops-zoomcamp/cohorts/2024/01-intro/GoogleCloudSetUpNotes.md

 3. Set up the SSH connection to your VM instances with `gcloud compute config-ssh`.
     * Inside ~/ssh/ a new config file should appear with the necessary info to connect.
     * If you did not have a SSH key, a pair of public and private SSH keys will be generated for you. ![alt text](sshConnectionInstallation.png)
-    After the fingerprint and random art you should receive this Updating project ssh metadata...⠹Updated [https://www.googleapis.com/compute/v1/projects/mlops-zoomcamp-423810].
+    After the fingerprint and random art you should receive this message

+            Updating project ssh metadata...⠹Updated [https://www.googleapis.com/compute/v1/projects/mlops-zoomcamp-xxxx].
             Updating project ssh metadata...done.
             You should now be able to use ssh/scp with your instances.
             For example, try running:

             $ ssh mlops-course-vm.asia-east1-b.mlops-zoomcamp-xxxxx

     * The output of this command will give you the host name of your instance in this format: instance.zone.project ; write it down.
 NB You can [find it out](https://cloud.google.com/compute/docs/samples/compute-instances-get-hostname#compute_instances_get_hostname-python) if you forget but it seems like a lot of hassle.